🌟 Gifted Program CogAT Prep

 Targets each battery separately

 Your parent dashboard shows performance across all three batteries.
-If your child struggles with nonverbal reasoning specifically, we focus there.
+If nonverbal reasoning is the next area to grow, we focus there.

 😌

-Children who have seen CogAT question types perform significantly more confidently.
-Familiarity with the format is itself a meaningful advantage.
+Children who have seen CogAT question types walk in far more confident.
+Familiarity with the format is a meaningful advantage.

 🤖